Contrast-Security-OSS/docs/content/user/agent/net/config/Level2Rules-FileBasedRules.md

 ```

-### Client-side Technology Detection
+### Client-Side Technology Detection

 Contrast.NET will scan the CSS, JavaScript and ASPX files in your application to detect client-side technologies and JavaScript libraries such as JQuery, Flash, and Silverlight.
-Set *client-side-technology-detection* to enabled=**"false"** to remove these checks.
+Set *client-side-technology-detection* to ```enabled="false"``` in order to remove these checks.

-### Aspx file security checks
+### ASPX File Security Checks

 Setting | Explanation
 :------ |:-----------
-debug-compilation | Ensure page debug is not set to true
+debug-compilation | Ensure page debug is not set to "true"
 event-validation | Ensure postback event validation is not disabled for the page
 request-validation | Ensure request validation is not disabled for the page
 request-validation-controls | Ensure request validation is not disabled for individual controls